 8. Increased productivity

-Become more competitive by tracking performance against delivery service level agreements.
+Another GPS tracking benefit is that you can become more competitive by tracking performance against delivery service level agreements.
 A service-level agreement (SLA) defines the level of service you expect from a vendor and lays out the metrics.
 It also includes remedies or penalties in case the service levels are not achieved.

 For example, if your SLA says you will deliver a package by 10 a.m., you can prove that you were there on time or there before the expected delivery time with GPS.